Top

 • Allowing enrollment when eligibility requirements were not met

-Under federal law, these errors may still leave the insurer liable in certain circumstances.
+Under federal law, these errors may still expose the insurer or plan administrator to liability in certain circumstances.

-Most group life insurance plans are governed by ERISA.
-That means:
+Most employer sponsored life insurance plans are governed by ERISA.
+This significantly affects how these disputes must be handled:

 • Evidence must be submitted early